Tag Conference Vienna 2025

 Beyond his graffiti, Joseph Kyselak holds an important place in Austrian literary history.
 The book he published about his 1825 hike is a milestone in local Romantic literature exploring natural landscapes, and has spawned many interpretations in writing and art.

-As a special feature of the conference, the Literature Museum of the Austrian National Library curates a series of lectures and readings dedicated to Kyselak’s legacy in Austrian culture, featuring prominent local figures.
+As a special feature of the conference, the Literature Museum of the Austrian National Library is curating a reading and panel discussion dedicated to Kyselak’s legacy in Austrian culture, featuring prominent figures from Austrian philosophy, literature, and media theory.

 This programme will be held in German on the evening of Friday, 8 November, at the Literature Museum.
 While at the museum, be sure to visit the permanent installation on Joseph Kyselak, where you’ll find original autographed documents and other artefacts from his time.